American Association of Healthcare Executives

 A. Uphold the Code of Ethics, mission and values of the American College of Healthcare Executives.

-B. professional activities with honesty, integrity, respect, equity, fairness and good faith in a manner that will reflect well upon the profession.
+B. Conduct professional activities with honesty, integrity, respect, equity, fairness and good faith in a manner that will reflect well upon the profession.

 D. Maintain competence and proficiency in healthcare leadership by implementing a personal program of assessment and continuing professional education.